Watch past performances of Crash Bash, from 2016 to now.

 2017

-Crash Bash 2017 challenges local Canterbury students to various driving skills to keep them safe on the road.
+The Crash Bash 2017 show challenged local Canterbury students to various driving skills that keep them safe on the road.

 2016

-The focus was on breach of licence conditions such as seat belts, speed, distractions from mobile phones and passengers.
-Learn what the true costs and consequences are so you are able to make safe choices for you and your mates.
+The 2016 interactive show theme was 'Speak Up'.
+The focus was on breach of licence conditions such as seat belts, speed, and distractions from mobile phones and passengers.